Jana Kramer: Personal life

+On April 14, 2004, Kramer married her first husband, Michael Gambino, who was 17 years her senior, in Las Vegas after two weeks of dating.
+They divorced several months later after Gambino subjected Kramer to severe domestic abuse, which escalated from emotional manipulation to physical violence.
+On August 6, 2005, Gambino choked Kramer into unconsciousness and, believing that he had killed her, left her bleeding outside their home in Los Angeles.
+In 2005, Gambino was convicted of premeditated attempted murder and was sentenced to six years in prison.
+In 2010, Gambino was released from prison after serving five years and died by suicide two years later.

-Kramer married Michael Gambino in 2004.
-They divorced several months later, after Kramer suffered severe domestic abuse that led to Gambino's 2005 conviction on attempted murder charges.
-On December 22, 2009, Kramer became engaged to actor Johnathon Schaech, whom she had met on the set of Prom Night.
-They married on July 4, 2010, in Michigan.
-The couple separated a month later.
-Their divorce was finalized in June 2011.
-Kramer met country music singer Brantley Gilbert in June 2012 CMT Music Awards.
-They later began dating and became engaged on January 20, 2013, his 28th birthday, but ended their relationship in August 2013.
+On December 22, 2009, Kramer became engaged to actor Johnathon Schaech, whom she had met on the set of Prom Night (2008).
+They married in Glen Arbor, Michigan on July 4, 2010, but separated a month later.
+Their divorce was finalized in June 2011, with both waiving their rights to spousal support.
+Kramer began dating country music singer Brantley Gilbert, whom she met at the CMT Music Awards in June 2012, and became engaged on his 28th birthday in January 2013.
+They ended their relationship in August 2013 due to their busy schedules, but remained on good terms.
+In November 2013, Kramer briefly dated actor Scott Eastwood.

 In August 2014, Kramer began dating Washington Redskins tight end Mike Caussin, whom she met on Twitter.
 She announced just weeks later that they had split because of his infidelity.
 Shortly after, she publicly forgave him and they reconciled.
-Kramer and Caussin became engaged in December 2014 on her 31st birthday, and were married on May 22, 2015.
+Kramer and Caussin became engaged on her 31st birthday in December 2014, and were married in Charlottesville, Virginia on May 22, 2015.
 On August 10, 2015, the couple revealed they were expecting their first child.
-Kramer gave birth to her daughter on January 31, 2016.
+Kramer gave birth to her daughter, Jolie Rae Caussin, on January 31, 2016.
 By August 2016, Kramer and Caussin had separated in the midst of Caussin's admission into rehab for sex addiction.
 They reconciled the following year and renewed their wedding vows in December 2017.

 In April 2018, Kramer and Caussin shared their battle with his sex addiction.
-In July of that year, Kramer announced she was expecting her second child.
-Kramer gave birth to her first son on November 29, 2018.
+In July 2018, Kramer announced she was expecting her second child.
+Kramer gave birth to her son, Jace Joseph Caussin, on November 29, 2018.
 On April 20, 2021, Kramer filed for divorce from Caussin, citing "inappropriate marital conduct, irreconcilable differences and adultery".
 Two days after the pair split, a temporary restraining order was issued.
 On May 20, 2021, it was reported that Kramer and Caussin reached an agreement with custody and child support.
 Kramer was awarded primary custody, according to the documents.
 The divorce was finalized on July 22, 2021.